mages/googleVis/README.md

 It allows users to create web pages with interactive charts based on R data frames, using the Google Charts API and to display them either via the local R HTTP help server or within their own sites, without uploading the data to Google.
 A modern browser with Internet connection is required and for some charts Flash.

+You find examples of all googleVis function on [CRAN](http://cran.r-project.org/web/packages/googleVis/vignettes/googleVis_examples.html).
+Perhaps the best known example of the Google Chart API is the motion chart, popularised by [Hans Rosling](http://www.gapminder.org) in his [2006 TED talk](http://www.ted.com/talks/hans_rosling_shows_the_best_stats_you_ve_ever_seen).

+<iframe src="http://mages.github.io/googleVis/WorldBank.html" width=560 height=560 frameborder=0>Loading</iframe>

-Please read the [Google API Terms of Use](https://developers.google.com/terms/) before you use the package.
+Please read the [Google API Terms of Use](https://developers.google.com/terms/) before you start using the package.

 ## Installation